 Your final year lets you choose modules that are most relevant to your career aims.
 There will be core modules in immunology, pharmacology, epidemiology, as well as optional areas like tropical medicine or anthropology.
 All areas of the Medical Sciences course provide extra opportunities for clinical training and research, which will improve your career potential.

 You will learn through lectures, tutorial support, workshops, practical laboratory sessions, placements, directed and self-directed study and approximately 80 hours of work based learning in local hospitals.

 Assessment varies from module to module but includes examinations, essays, oral presentations, written reports, case history analysis, data interpretation, problem solving and objective structured clinical examinations (OSCEs).

-Students have access to the state-of-the-art science laboratories in Pontypridd campus as well as a purpose-built clinical skills laboratory with patient simulation equipment.
+Students have access to the state-of-the-art science laboratories in Glyntaff as well as a purpose-built clinical skills laboratory with patient simulation equipment.